theocrithary/Pivotal_PKS_Demo/README.md

 #### Login to Harbor registry web interface

-- Browse to the following URL; https://<harbor IP or FQDN>
+- Browse to the following URL; https://<harbor.domainname.com>
 - Create a new project (e.g. demo)

 #### Push an image to Harbor registry